-Stand-alone Health Reimbursement Accounts (HRAs) have been a popular tool used by small businesses for reimbursing employees for individual health insurance and out-of-pocket medical expenses.
+Stand-alone Health Reimbursement Arrangements (HRAs), or health reimbursement accounts, have been a popular tool used by small businesses for reimbursing employees for individual health insurance and out-of-pocket medical expenses.
 The Affordable Care Act, however, limited the use of stand-alone HRAs.
 With stand-alone HRAs off the table for most employers, what are the alternatives?

 Small businesses looking to help employees with health insurance and medical costs have four realistic alternatives.
 Each type of arrangement works differently.
 Let’s take a look.

-Employers who want to reimburse employees tax-free for individual health insurance can adopt a Section 105 Healthcare Reimbursement Plan.
+Small employers who want to reimburse employees tax-free for individual health insurance can adopt a qualified small employer HRA (QSEHRA).

 HRA Alternative #2 - Health Insurance Stipend